mapbiomas-brazil/agriculture/README.md

 Developed by ***Agrosatélite Geotecnologia Aplicada Ltda***.

 ## About
-This repository contains the scripts used in the classification of the agriculture theme, for the Collection 6 of Mapbiomas.
+This repository contains the scripts used in the classification of the agriculture theme, for the Collection 7 of Mapbiomas.
 We recommend that you read the  [Agriculture Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds), since important informations about the classification methodology can be found in there.
 For this collection, we have the following agriculture subclasses:

  - Temporary Crop
 	- Soybean
+	- Cotton
 	- Sugar Cane
 	- Rice
 	- Other Temporary Crop